HyperSane/ARG/README.md

 ### 🎨 The Color Lexicon of HyperSanity: Unlocking Hidden Meanings

-Color plays a vital role in **AARPG**, not only in guiding you through gameplay but also in unlocking deeper **philosophical meanings**.
+Color plays a vital role in **ARG**, not only in guiding you through gameplay but also in unlocking deeper **philosophical meanings**.
 Below is a guide to help you understand the symbolism of each color used in the game:

 - **Yellow - Truth 🌕**: Represents clarity and **illumination**.
 It forces you to confront reality and pierce through deception.
 The **Yellow Lane** is about seeking the truth behind the illusions you encounter.